Best Heart Rate Monitors for Running of 2024

 • The strap on the arm is not very comfortable

 All the major GPS watches for running today include optical heart rate measurement using a built-in sensor on the back side of the unit, but the Coros Heart Rate Monitor takes steps to make this somewhat unreliable heart rate measurement technique more accurate.
-If you talk to the brands off the record, they will sheepishly admit that their sensors mostly work but are prone to inaccuracy, particularly at the upper ends of your heart rate zones.
+If you talk to the brands off the record, they will admit that their sensors mostly work but are prone to inaccuracy, particularly at the upper ends of your heart rate zones.
 It’s not surprising that watch manufacturers still readily market their ancillary heart rate monitors, usually in the form of an ECG sensor on a chest strap.

-Head of User Engagement for Coros, Darian Allberry, told us, “The accuracy benefits of the Heart Rate Monitor (product) versus a watch is more specifically the wearing location of the upper arm, where the sensor is located closer to the heart to be more responsive to changes in HR for things like interval sessions, and that the upper arm has much deeper tissue when comparing to the wrist which creates less “noise” for optical heart rate, thus making it much more accurate.”
+Head of User Engagement for Coros, Darian Allberry, told us, “The accuracy benefits of the Heart Rate Monitor (product) versus a watch is more specifically the wearing location of the upper arm, where the sensor is located closer to the heart to be more responsive to changes in HR for things like interval sessions, and that the upper arm has much deeper tissue when comparing to the wrist which creates less ‘noise’ for optical heart rate, thus making it much more accurate.”

-The strap is decidedly more stable and secure than a chest strap, particularly if you sweat a lot and have issues with chest straps sliding around or loosening.
-While we didn’t find the Coros strap to be particularly more comfortable than a chest strap, it’s an excellent option for those who don’t like something around their chest.
 The rechargeable lithium-ion battery follows Coros’ tradition of having a long run time of about 38 hours on a full charge, and the battery is activated and deactivated automatically using a sensor to detect skin contact.
-The heart rate readings are very consistent with other brands’ traditional chest monitors, though they’re still subject to interference from sweat, cold, heat, and even tattoos on the skin where the strap is worn.
+The heart rate readings are very consistent with other brands’ traditional chest monitors, though they’re still subject to interference from sweat, cold, heat, and even tattoos on the skin where you might wear the strap.

 This heart rate monitor is compatible with all watch brands and can pair with up to three devices via Bluetooth.